 Winter is a photographer based in New York.

 He specializes in documentaries and has even received a Pulitzer Prize for his feature photography.
-This was for his coverage of the Barrack Obama presidential campaign, though his work on sexual abuse victims in Alaska also came close.
+This was for his Barrack Obama presidential campaign coverage, though his work on sexual abuse victims in Alaska also came close.

 Gjertsen is a videographer and animator as well as a musician.